wangxiaoyunanne/docs/source/hive_scaling.html.md

 |-----------------------|------------|---------------|----------------------|-------------|--------------|
 | Random walk           | W/p        | W/p x 24 bytes| 1 : 24               | very poor   | |

-Graph search is very similar to random walk, except that instead of randomly select any neighbor, it select the neighbor with the highest score when using greedy strategy, or with probabilities proportional to the neighbors' scores when using stochastic\_greedy strategy.
+Graph search is very similar to random walk, except that instead of randomly selecting any neighbor, it selects the neighbor with the highest score (when using the `greedy` strategy), or with probabilities proportional to the neighbors' scores (when using the `stochastic_greedy` strategy).

-For the greedy strategy, a straight forward implementation, when reaching a vertex, goes through the whole neighbor list of such vertex, and find the one with maximum score.
+For the `greedy` strategy, a straightforward implementation, when reaching a vertex, goes through the whole neighbor list of thatsuch vertex and finds the one with maximum score.
 A more optimized implementation could perform a per-visit to find the neighbor with maximum scored neighbor, with a cost of E/p; during the random walk process, the maximum scored neighbor will be known without going through the neighbor list.

-For the stochastic\_greedy strategy, the straight forward implementation would also go through all the neighbor, and select one based on their scores and a random number.
+For the `stochastic_greedy` strategy, the straightforward implementation would also go through all the neighbors, selecting one based on their scores and a random number.
 Preprocessing can also help: perform a scan on the scores of each vertex's neighbor list, with a cost of E/p; during the random walk, a binary search would be sufficient to select a neighbor, with weighted probabilities.

-The cost analysis, depending on the walk strategy and optimization, we have:
+The cost analysis, depending on the walk strategy and optimization,
+                          results in:

 | Strategy | Comp. cost | Comm. cost    | Comp. to comm. ratio | Scalability | Memory usage |
 |----------|------------|---------------|----------------------|-------------|--------------|